daattali/beautiful-jekyll/aboutme.md

 👋Hi I'm your host Irfan Habib!

-I'm a software engineer at GoCardless where I look after the Data Platform!
+I'm a tech lead for Data Infrastructure at GoCardless.